ditdotdev/dit-docker-proxy/README.md

 # About this Project

-This project provides a daemon that will listen on a Docker plugin socket and forward requests to Datadatdat-server.
-This enables the Datadatdat-server API to remain independent of any docker-isms.
+This project provides a daemon that will listen on a Docker plugin socket and forward requests to datadatdat-server.
+This enables the datadatdat-server API to remain independent of any docker-isms.

 ## Contributing